 Her rant was good.
 It ended with truth, but in the middle was a lot of confusion that I believe is the fault of misunderstanding caused by misinformed but well-intentioned Christian bloggers who are usually holding one hear to the world's whims rather than studying deeply the word of God.

 The evangelical modesty and purity movement is not without its weaknesses and faults.
-I’ve publicly stated that before in A Modest Proposal For My Critics and Believing in A Better Modesty Movement.
+In fact, the reason I began to speak up is because I did not feel like there was room for a girl like me to enter the conversation.
+I've publicly stated that before in A Modest Proposal For My Critics and Believing in A Better Modesty Movement.
 But I also think there is more strength in the Christian teachings of sexuality than weaknesses and have enjoyed the opportunity to defend a conservative view of sexuality in places like FoxNews, CNN.com, and in my TED Talk.
 The science does the work for us.
-God’s plan makes sense.
+God's plan makes sense.
 But are we presenting it well?
-That’s the question we need to answer and I need your help to do it?
+That's the question we need to answer and I need your help to do it?
 As I seek to grow by gaining your opinions here, let me honestly state that I think any lack of efficacy in the word purity is not the fault of the word, but the world.